ATM-Tech/aidenmadaffri.com/content/posts/Tree-style-tabs-and-why-you-should-rethink-how-you-manage-browser-tabs.md

 ![TST Tabs](/images/posts/TST/TSTTabs.png)

 This allows you to see which tabs came from other tabs.
 For example, in the picture above I could see a path of the tabs from both the feature and bug of the application I was working on.
-As compared to normal browser tabs (as demonstrated above), I am able to clearly see what tabs spawned from each other, not having to lose precious time to sort through them.
-In addition, I could middle click on the close button for a parent tab and close its entire tree.
+As compared to normal browser tabs (as demonstrated above), I can clearly see what tabs spawned from each other, not having to lose precious time to sort through them.
+In addition, I could middle-click on the close button for a parent tab and close its entire tree.
 This will allow me to easily clean up my browser tabs after I fix that bug.

 <a id="org29aa126"></a>